Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Business credit cards

-Business credit cards have higher limits or no preset credit limit, which is helpful when making larger business purchases.
+Some business credit cards offer higher credit limits, which can be helpful when making larger business purchases.

 Higher credit linesNeed business details to apply